Writing a Canadian Resume: Formatting Tips & Examples

 1. Resume header

-Show your professionalism from the start with a bold header.
+Start with a large, noticeable header at the top.
 The header will have your name and contact information, including phone number and email.
 You can also include your professional website, digital portfolio, GitHub, or networking profile.
+It’s important for this section to be quick to find and easy to remember so that recruiters can find your resume and contact information without issues.

 2. Professional statement